 I counsel graduating residents to try to live like a resident for a while to get themselves set up on a solid financial footing, but the truth is that almost everyone upgrades their lifestyle at least a little upon residency graduation.
 That 1400 square foot bungalow that seemed like a mansion compared to the 500 square foot apartment you had as a med student isn’t going to seem adequate when those attending-size paychecks start rolling in.
 For most graduating residents, staying in your residency house isn’t even an option since you’re starting a job (or a fellowship) in another city.

-As an attending, I itemize my taxes and I’m in a high tax bracket.
-I spent about $10K in mortgage interest and another $4K on property taxes last year, saving me something like $5K on my taxes.
-Residents likely can’t afford a big enough house that the mortgage interest and property taxes are more than the standard deduction.
-A resident likely only has a 15% marginal tax rate, decreasing the value of any deduction he would get.
+When I originally wrote this post in 2013, I spent about $10K in mortgage interest and another $4K on property taxes, which saved me something like $5K on my taxes.
+Residents likely can’t afford a big enough house that the mortgage interest and property taxes are more than the standard deduction [Especially, with the new higher standard deduction].
+A resident likely only has a 22% marginal tax rate, decreasing the value of any deduction they would get.
 Remember that part of the reason that people say you should own your home is for the tax benefits.
 You don’t really get those as a resident.

 Living on a tight budget isn’t ever easy, but it is far easier to budget for a simple rent payment each month than it is to account for the myriad of variable expenses you’ll run into as a homeowner.
 As an attending, you replace an appliance out of your monthly earnings.
 As a resident, you’d have to clean out your emergency fund to do the same thing.
 You can also project your housing costs upfront- exactly 36 months of rent for a 3-year residency as opposed to who knows how many repairs you’ll have to do and how many months it will take you to sell when you move on to your attending job.

 Now don’t get me wrong.
 Sometimes buying a house can work out just fine.
 You might be in a situation where you can’t find anything acceptable to rent.
-Buying will work out better for a longer residency than a shorter one, and if your spouse works too then you may even see some tax benefits from it.
-It also seems like a decent time to buy in general with very low-interest rates and housing much cheaper than it has been for years.
+Buying will work out better for a longer residency than a shorter one, and if your spouse works, too, then you may even see some tax benefits from it.
+It also seems like a decent time to buy, in general, when there are very low-interest rates.
 But for these 10 reasons, the default option for a resident should be to rent, not buy.